 Ultimately, I'd like to see a world where diverse groups of people can work together to develop computing solutions for the world's most pressing challenges.

-We pioneered the development of a program blending dance choreography, computer programming, and a virtual environment to teach computational thinking, broadening pathways for more diverse students.
+We pioneered the development of a program blending dance choreography, computer programming, and a virtual environment (VENVI) to teach computational thinking and broadening pathways for more diverse students.
 We investigated how students creating dance performances for virtual characters utilize embodied ways of thinking to engage with computational concepts, practices, and perspectives

 Fundamental Understanding of Emotion